 - leaning my bike against a empty carton box,& almost do a domino off all the bikes in the shop, But I grabbed the first falling bike & saved the day.

 But when I lost the Linkage bolt on my fuel ex they got the part fast, and did the job fast.

 but the problem is with local shops is that they only make money on repair, But I no longer go to a shop for any repairs.

-- I had to educate them on prices, googles for example, they did not know the price of the Adidas Pinner goggle, so they had to call a other store for price, but they looked at the wrong goggle
+- I had to educate them on prices, googles for example, they did not know the price of the Adidas Pinner goggle, so they had to call a another store for price, but they looked at the wrong google.

 - no demo bikes to try before buying.